Mazari (Baloch tribe): Khan Bahadur Sardar Rahim Yar Khan Mazari

-Mention in Northern India's Who's Who

-The book describes him in the following words;

 Rahim Yar Khan, Mazari, Sardar, Khan Bahadur, Magistrate First Class, Sub-Judge, Provincial Durbari, Rojhan, District Dera Ghazi Khan.
 Born 1898.
 As Musahib Khas to the Honorable Sir Nawab Behram Khan Sahib K.C.I.E, Mazari Chief, gained considerable reputation for having satisfactorily performed a lot of intricate duties.
-In 1932, on the death of Sardar Mir Murad Bakhsh Khan Sahib the need was felt of appointing a guardian to his minor son, Sardar Mir Balakh Sher Khan.
-At the Durbar held for the purpose in April 1933, by the Chief Political Agent several Sardars offered themselves for the duty.
 After due consideration the Chief Political Agent in August 1933, appointed Sardar Rahim Yar Khan as guardian, although Sardar Rahim Yar Khan had not applied for it.
-He performed this responsible task to universal satisfaction.
 His high abilities were amply recognized by Government.
 He was made Provincial Durbari, Punjab and Sind; member, Shahi Jirga, Dera Ghazi Khan; and member, Shahi Jirga, Sind.
-He was also granted criminal powers 3rd Class and granted an allowance of Rs.
-1,250 a year by Government.
 In 1935 he was invested with criminal powers 2nd class, in 1937 Civil powers 4th Class, and in 1939 criminal powers 1st Class together with some political powers.

 In recognition of meritorious services to the Government he was conferred on the Title of Khan Bahadur in 1939.
 During the last Great War Khan Bahadur contributed one lakh of rupees to the War Loan and collected several thousands for War Fund.

-Khan Bahadur is held in universal esteem for being god-fearing, good tempered, hospitable, merciful and as a friend of the poor.
-His name and legacy will go down in the pages of history.